What Is Accrued Interest and Why Does It Matter for Your Finances?

 FAQs

 Q.1.
-What is accrued interest?
+What is accrued interest in simple terms?

-Q.3.
+Q.4.
 Is accrued interest taxable in India?

 Disclaimer: